FPtje/gmosh/README.md

 # Compiling
 ### Compiling prerequisites (all platforms):
-Make sure python 3.3 or 3.4 is installed.
+Make sure python 3.8 or 3.7 is installed.

-Make sure the module six is installed.
-The construct module depends on it. https://pypi.python.org/pypi/six

-Make sure the module construct is installed. https://pypi.python.org/pypi/construct
+Make sure the module construct is installed. https://pypi.org/project/construct/ If you want to compile binaries, then make sure to install cx_freeze: https://pypi.org/project/cx-Freeze/

-cx_freeze for Python 3.3. cx_freeze for Python 3.4 appears not to work on Windows.
-Note: the cx_freeze package on the Ubuntu repositories is for Python 2.7.
-Compile the right version from source.

 ### Compiling on Linux:
 cd to the root of the repository